SuperDARNCanada/borealis/docs/source/rawacf-v04.rst

 rawacf v0.4
 ===========

-The pydarn format class for this format is BorealisRawacfv0_4 found in the `borealis_formats <https://github.com/SuperDARN/pydarn/blob/master/pydarn/io/borealis/borealis_formats.py>`_.
+The pyDARNio format class for this format is BorealisRawacfv0_4 found in the `borealis_formats <https://github.com/SuperDARN/pyDARNio/blob/master/pydarnio/borealis/borealis_formats.py>`_.

 Borealis software version 0.4 is out of date, see the current format of the rawacf files `here <https://borealis.readthedocs.io/en/latest/borealis_data.html#borealis-current-version>`_.